 In a nutshell, this is exactly what you need to do – buy low, sell high.
 If the price of a coin you’ve bought goes up quickly, cash-out into bitcoin and buy back again once the price goes down.

 If it’s a coin that you really believe in – you’re confident of the idea, tech, and team – you’d want to hold on to that coin long-term because a good coin will always rise back up again.

 There are a lot of apps that can help you track all your crypto investments.
-My personal favorite is Blockfolio, available for both android and iOS.
-It has major exchanges integrated to it and almost all the coins.
+My personal favorite is Blockfolio, available for both Android and iOS.
+It has major exchanges integrated into it and almost all the coins.

 Lastly, greed can be extremely dangerous in trading.
 The more patient you are, the better you will do.
 Period.